NKGachoki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File '3-new_owner'contains script to change file ownership of 'hello' to different user, namely, betty File '4-empty' contains script to create empty file 'hello' File '5-execute' contains script to add execute permission to owner of file 'hello'
+File '3-new_owner'contains script to change file ownership of 'hello' to different user, namely, betty File '4-empty' contains script to create empty file 'hello' File '5-execute' contains script to add execute permission to owner of file 'hello' File '6-multiple_permissions' contains script to add execute permission to owner and group owner whilst adding read permission to other users of file 'hello'